 Joining a support group

-Each group is very different.
-Most are for people with all types of cancer, as well as carers, family and friends.
+Each group is different.
+Most are for people with all types of cancer, as well as their carers, family and friends.
 But some groups are for people with a specific type of cancer, such as a breast care group or laryngectomy club.